matthewrenze/jhu-llm-temperature/README.md

 ## Abstract
 In this research study, we empirically investigate the effect of sampling temperature on the performance of Large Language Models (LLMs) on various problem-solving tasks.

 We created a multiple-choice question-and-answer (MCQA) exam by randomly sampling problems from standard LLM benchmarks.
-Then, we used four popular LLMs with five prompt-engineering techniques to solve the MCQA problems while increasing the sampling temperature from 0.0 to 1.0.
+Then, we used nine popular LLMs with five prompt-engineering techniques to solve the MCQA problems while increasing the sampling temperature from 0.0 to 1.6.

-Despite anecdotal reports to the contrary, our empirical results indicate that changes in temperature in the range 0.0 to 1.0 do not have a statistically significant impact on LLM performance for problem-solving tasks.
-In addition, these results appear to hold regardless of the LLM, the prompt-engineering technique, or the problem domain.
+Despite anecdotal reports to the contrary, our empirical results indicate that changes in temperature from 0.0 to 1.0 do not have a statistically significant impact on LLM performance for problem-solving tasks.
+In addition, these results appear to generalize across LLMs, prompt-engineering techniques, and problem domains.

 ## Documents
 - [Paper](http://arxiv.org/abs/2402.05201)